 Notes on the history and some notable personalities of the PSNS

-The following handouts were prepared in 2013 by the long-serving Secretary of the Society, Miss Rhoda Fothergill:
+The following handouts were prepared in 2013 by the long-serving Secretary of the Society, the late Miss Rhoda Fothergill:

 - History & personalities of PSNS